Starbucks Reserve

-Starbucks Reserve is a program by the international coffeehouse chain Starbucks.
-The program involves operation of worldwide roasteries; currently six are in operation.
+Starbucks Reserve is a program by the flagship international coffeehouse chain Starbucks.
+The program involves operation of worldwide roasteries; currently five are in operation.
 Also part of the program are 28 coffee bars preparing Starbucks Reserve products, what Starbucks considers its rarest and best-quality coffees, usually single-origin coffees.
 Some Starbucks Reserve coffee is also sold in about 1,500 of the chain's traditional outlets.

 History

 The program began as Starbucks desired to compete in the high-end coffee market, competing against premium coffee retailers like Stumptown Coffee Roasters, Dillanos Coffee Roasters and Blue Bottle Coffee.

 Starbucks began its Starbucks Reserve program in 2010 through online sales and a small number of its retail locations, selling small-batch arabica coffees.
 Later, the company opened its first Reserve location, a three-story store in Latin America, solely selling Colombian coffee.
 The first Starbucks Reserve roastery opened in December 2014 in Seattle.